-Ultrarunning is loosely defined as anything longer than a marathon (26.2 miles).
+Ultrarunning is defined as running anything longer than a marathon (26.2 miles).
 But ultraruns are commonly 50- or 100-mile races, and are often run on trails and in mountainous terrain.
-Ultrarunner Bill Johnson shares his experiences:

-One hundred-milers don't require running anywhere near that distance in training.
-It's key to get to the starting line fresh and injury free.
-Logging 50 or 60 miles a week in the six months before the race has proven adequate.
-I include six or seven runs in excess of six hours and at least one 50-miler about two months before the race.
-Getting used to being on your feet for extended periods is crucial.
-I train with the fanny pack I'll wear in the race.
-The packs, which hold water bottles and items such as nutrition bars
+One hundred-milers don't require running that distance during training.
+The key is to get to the starting line fresh and injury free.
+Logging 50 or 60 miles a week in the six months before the race is enough.
+Try to include six or seven runs in excess of six hours and at least one 50-miler about two months before the race.
+Getting used to being on your feet for extended periods of time is important.
+Train wearing the equipment you plan to wear during the race, such as a fuel belt or pack that will hold water bottles and items such as nutrition bars

 Only the most elite runner will run the entire course.
-A strong walker can rest muscle groups while losing very little time.
+A strong walker can rest muscle groups while losing little time.
 Many a walker has passed a struggling runner late in a race.
-It wasn't until I learned to

-power food: brown rice pudding.
-I actually welcomed it throughout the race.
-Runners should determine what food and drink works in training and then make sure it'll be at the medical/supply checkpoints along the course.
+Runners should determine what food and drink works in training and then make sure that it will be at medical/supply checkpoints along the course.

-.
-The weight training can help maintain technique even during the late stages of a race when the miles and hours have eroded pace, form, and resolve.
-The biking also helps with upper body strength and gives the legs a respite, especially after long training runs.
+incorporating other activities, such as swimming or biking.
+The weight training can help maintain technique even during the late stages of a race when the miles and hours have affected pace, form, and resolve.

-Most average runners can meet the hundred mile challenge, given a determined commitment to develop an adequate ultrarunning base, a willingness to maintain a positive attitude during training and competition, and the tenacity to endure the inevitable bad patches that always arise during a race.
+Most average runners can meet the hundred mile challenge, given a determined commitment to develop an proper ultrarunning base, a willingness to maintain a positive attitude during training and competition, and the tenacity to endure the tough situations that always arise during a race.

-Ultrarunning - introduction.
+Ultrarunning.
 International Association of Athletics Federation website.
-Available at: http://www.iaaf.org/community/athletics/ultrarunning/index.html.
-Accessed October 11, 2011.
+Available at: http://www.iaaf.net/community/athletics/ultrarunning/index.html.
+Accessed October 22, 2013.